-In addition,
+In addition.

-- Achievement measures must be reported annually (i.e., improvements in student performance) and leading indicators (e.g., student and teacher attendance rates) for each identified school in Tier I and Tier II. - Funding awards for years two and three will be determined from data received from the LEA receiving funding in year one.
-This renewal, if extended, will be through a waiver based on availability within a set period of time.
+- Achievement measures must be reported annually (i.e., improvements in student performance) and leading indicators (e.g., student and teacher attendance rates) for each identified school. - Funding awards for years two and three will be determined from data received from the LEA receiving funding in year one.